Modern incarnations of the Aristotelian concepts of Continuum and Topos: Aristotle's philosophy of continuity

-The most striking characteristic of the Aristotelic \emph{sunekhes} which sets it apart from the modern mathematical notion is that it is not conceived as an aggregate of points, as formed by the joining together of points (231a21-b10)\footnote{All references are to the \emph{Physics} and we follow the text of \cite{Ross}}.
-Aristotle takes the later Euclidean definition of a point as that which has no parts.
-The definition given of a \emph{sunekhes} involves contiguity: the extremities of its parts are united (227a6-16 ).
-The term "connectedness" is perhaps a more faithful translation.
-Since we cannot distinguish between the extremities of a point and the point itself, the coming together of two points will result in complete coalescence and thus a continuum could never be constituted from points.
-The extremity or limit (\emph{peras}) of something is a kind of interface, that which allows the entity to relate to other entities or to the surrounding environment or be capable of receiving diverse predicates.
+The continuity of the \emph{hupokeimenon} might be given the following justification via the consideration of the logical significance of limit (\emph{peras}) as a kind of interface, that which allows an entity to relate to other entities or to the surrounding environment or be capable of receiving diverse predicates whilst remaining itself.
 These considerations have roots in Plato's \emph{Parmenides}.
-In the first hypothesis of the final "dialectical" section, the One is considered in its absolute simplicity (exemplifying an idea).
+In the first hypothesis of the 'dialectical' section, the One is considered in its absolute simplicity.
 It could not manifest (or exist) for then it would have to be in a certain place.
 But being in a place it would be \emph{enveloped} by that place, that is, its extremities would touch, be in contact, with the surrounding environment.
 Plato then continues to argue (in \emph{Parm}.
-138A-B) that since the extremities are a part of the entity and the One is by definition an entity without parts, the One could not be in a place and hence could not "exist".
-According to Scolnikov \cite{Scolnikov}[p95-100] this problem is resolved in the second hypothesis wherein the Existing One is considered as a complex unity, a composite (\emph{sunolo} which allows participation (or predication) whilst preserving its underlying unity.
-As we shall see, \emph{sheaf semantics} offers a striking illustration of such a relativized principle of non-contradiction.
-Scolnikov \cite{Scolnikov}[p100] makes the interesting observation that this complex is in concrete instances always finitely determined or divided (\emph{diareton}), although it can potentially be divided infinitely - \emph{diareisis} presupposes the possibility of making distinctions within a form— any form —and requires, in principle, that division can go on indefinitely.
-But potentially endless divisibility is a chief property of the Aristotelic continuum: In (200b19-20) we read: \emph{to eis apeiron diaireton sunekhes on} - the continuum is what is infinitely divisible.
+138A-B) that since extremities are parts of the entity and the One is by definition an entity without parts, the One could not be in a place and hence could not 'exist'.
+According to Scolnikov \cite{Scolnikov}[pp.95 - 100] this problem is resolved in the second hypothesis wherein the Existing One is considered as a complex unity, a composite (\emph{sunolon}) which allows participation (or predication) whilst preserving its underlying unity.
+Scolnikov \cite{Scolnikov}[p100] makes the interesting observation that this complex is in concrete instances always finitely determined or divided (\emph{diareton}), although it can potentially be divided infinitely - \emph{diareisis} presupposes the possibility of making distinctions within a form and requires, in principle, that division can go on indefinitely (infinitely).
+But potentially endless divisibility is a chief property of the Aristotelian \emph{sunekhês}:(200b19-20) \emph{to eis apeiron diaireton sunekhês on} - the continuum is what is infinitely divisible.